 - Partnerships to provide trusted science to new companies and major food accelerators globally

-- A coming Food Innovation Council, linking companies with a strong interest in being part of this ecosystem of food and nutrition innovation
+- A Food and Nutrition Innovation Council, linking companies with a strong interest in being part of this ecosystem of food and nutrition innovation